Psinghvisen/BiteFinder_Restaurant_Recommender/README.md

 BiteFinder Application Deliverables

-1. Video Demo
+1.Video Demo

-2. Explanation of the purpose of the application.
+2.Explanation of the purpose of the application.

-3. Deployment process
+3.Deployment process

-4. Use of standard methodology: CRISP-DM, Data Preparation, and EDA.
+4.Use of standard methodology: CRISP-DM, Data Preparation, and EDA.

 5.PowerPoint Presentation